KidPudel/go-lookup/concurrency.md

 1. `Lock`
 2. `Unlock`

-This will allow to synchronize the access, by letting letting other goroutine to `Lock` the mutex, only when it will be `Unlock`ed
+> **HOW IT WORKS**: This will allow to synchronize the access, by letting letting other goroutine to `Lock` the mutex, only when it will be `Unlock`ed
 ```go
 package main